Bassel-A-Elazab/GaussianClassiferFromScratchOneDimension/README.md

 		Because we are working with continous vairables,
 		We are using Probabalility density function instead of using liklihood disscussed above.
 		The ( PDF ) is used to specify the probability of the random variable falling within a particular range of values.
 		We are using pdf to fit a distribution of training data, And to predict new point comes on calculations of conditional probablilty.

  <img src="Pic/pdf.png" width="500" >

+  	Step Four:
+	Predict
+	classify new point X pick the class label with highest (prior probability * P(x)) where P(X): Is the Probability Density Function.